Copenhagen, Denmark: What to pack, what to wear, and when to go [2022]

 April

-In April, Copenhagen is pretty cool.
+In April, Copenhagen can be very chilly.
 Temperatures routinely are in the high 40s F (single digits C) range.
 At night, lows are in the 30s F (single digits C).
 This is also a rainy time for Copenhagen, with several of the days of the month having rain.
 In April, humidity reaches as high as 70%.
-April is when Copenhagen starts to open up again, and attractions like Tivoli gear up for the summer.

 What to wear/what to pack: